-One of the most elegant ideas I encountered during my CS masters work is the Bloom filter—a data structure that gives you probabilistic membership testing with extraordinary space efficiency.
+One of the best ideas I ran into during my CS masters work is the Bloom filter, a data structure that gives you probabilistic membership testing with extraordinary space efficiency.

 - Definitely not in the set (100% certain)

-- Probably in the set (with tunable false positive rate)
+- Probably in the set (with a tunable false positive rate)

-This asymmetry is beautiful.
+This asymmetry is the point.
 You trade perfect recall for massive space savings.
-For many applications, this is exactly the right tradeoff.
+For many applications, that is exactly the right tradeoff.

 Why This Matters

 In encrypted search systems (my thesis area), space efficiency is critical.
-When you’re building secure indices, every bit counts.
+When you are building secure indices, every bit counts.
 Bloom filters let you:

 - Test membership in O(k) time with k hash functions